 The Committee then selects 8-9 of the best Essays and sends these finalists on to a jury of international architects and academics to select the winners.
 The BERKELEY PRIZE Essay Competition is announced, papers submitted, and reader- and jury-reviewed all online.

-During the past twenty-one years, there have been 2462 essays and proposals, representing individual students and student teams from dozens of schools of architecture in 79 countries.
+During the past twenty years, the PRIZE has received 2541 essays and travel and other proposals, representing 3098 individual students from dozens of schools of architecture in 79 countries.
 In recognition of these efforts, the BERKELEY PRIZE is the recipient of the 2008 American Institute of Architects Collaborative Achievement Honor Award; and the 2002 American Institute of Architects' Education Honor Award.

 The BERKELEY PRIZE has also garnered international acclaim, not the least reason for which is its complete embracing of digital technology.
 In partial recognition of this outreach, the 2003 BERKELEY PRIZE competition was named a special event of "World Heritage in the Digital Age," a virtual congress helping to commemorate the 30th anniversary of the UNESCO World Heritage Convention.

 Winners' biographies, photographs, and their full submittals; archives of past competitions; information on Committee Members; and links to other articles on the social art of architecture are all posted at: www.berkeleyprize.org